 Because of this, your test should also favor the control at an 80/20 or 90/10 ratio.
 You know how your control is performing, and it’s possible that a test may perform worse.
 If you were to set a 50/50 ratio, you would be sending half of your traffic to a page that did poorly.

 Testing is a constant process, and will never be finished.
-Continue to test pages even as you arrive at a landing page that seemingly can’t be beat.
+Continue to test pages even as you arrive at a landing page that seemingly can’t be beaten.

-The best landing page is a constantly changing one, and if you’re seeking the increasingly difficult phone call as a goal, it’s imperative to continue working towards an effective, response landing page.
+The best landing page is a constantly changing one, and if you’re seeking the increasingly difficult phone call as a goal, it’s imperative to continue working towards an effective, responsive landing page.